tuukkapori/formbuilder-frontend/README.md

 The UI is pretty ugly.
 I know.
 My priority was to make the actual form pretty.
 If I had more time, I'd definitely improve the overall design.

 ### 3. Serverside-render the form
 The form viewing happens in the same domain as admin console and that's not good.
+That should be separated to indepented service.

 For a faster user experience, I would use NextJS or similar framework to generate a static page of the form once it's ready and serve it through CDN.